kubernetes/kubernetes/docs/user-guide/compute-resources.md

 ## Troubleshooting

+### My pods are pending with event message failedScheduling
 If the scheduler cannot find any node where a pod can fit, then the pod will remain unscheduled until a place can be found.
 An event will be produced each time the scheduler fails to find a place for the pod, like this: